cypress-io/cypress/docs/source/guides/guides/environment-variables.md

 ## Option #4: `--env`

-Lastly you can pass in environment variables as options when {% url 'using the CLI tool' cli-tool#cypress-run %}.
+Lastly you can pass in environment variables as options when {% url 'using the CLI tool' command-line#cypress-run %}.

 Values here will overwrite all other conflicting environment variables.

-You can use the `--env` argument for {% url '`cypress run`' cli-tool#cypress-run %}.
+You can use the `--env` argument for {% url '`cypress run`' command-line#cypress-run %}.

 {% note warning  %}
 Multiple values must be separated by a comma, not a space.